GoogleChrome/web-vitals/README.md

    */
   longAnimationFrameEntries: PerformanceLongAnimationFrameTiming[];
   /**
+   * If the browser supports the Long Animation Frame API, this array will
+   * include any `long-animation-frame` entries that intersect with the INP
+   * candidate interaction's `startTime` and the `processingEnd` time of the
+   * last event processed within that animation frame.
+If the browser does not
+   * support the Long Animation Frame API or no `long-animation-frame` entries
+   * are detect, this array will be empty.
+   */
+  longAnimationFrameSummary?: LongAnimationFrameSummary;
+  /**
    * The time from when the user interacted with the page until when the
    * browser was first able to start processing event listeners for that
    * interaction.
 This time captures the delay before event processing can